pdw-git/express-k8s-demo/README.md

 # express-api

-Express based API server
+## Express based API server

 This is a simple API server built on Node.js and the Express framework.
 It has been created as an educational tool for use to explore development and deployment patterns.
+This is not production ready code.

 To install the application ensure you have npm and nodejs available on the target system.

-Execute a git clone this repository to your own target directory.
-From within the target director run npm install to pull all the necessary dependencies.
+Run git clone against this repository to extract the code to a target directory.

+## Running the application with npm

+From within the target directoryd run:

+npm install

-Once the code is installed run npm start which will initiate the application.
+to pull all the necessary dependencies and start the application.

 On success you will see the following on the console:

->> express-api@1.0.0 start /home/whitep/WebstormProjects/express-api
+>> express-api@1.0.0 start _home directory_/WebstormProjects/express-api

 >>node ./bin/www --debug

 >>info: application logging level: debug {"timestamp":"2020-03-09T17:12:52.646Z"}

-NOTE: by default the applciation starts in debug mode and has verbose tracing enbaled
+NOTE: by default the application starts in debug mode and has verbose tracing enabled

-Pointing a browser at http://<localhost>:3000 will show a basic home page
+Pointing a browser at http://localhost:3000 will show a basic home page

 The following RESTful APIs are provided for testing

->>GET api/info - returns infomation about the application
+>>GET api/info - returns information about the application

 >>GET api/status - returns static status information

-There is some baisc logging and error handling but this code is not suitable for production use.
+There is some basic logging and error handling but this code is not suitable for production use.

+Tests for the API are included and can be executed by typing;

+npm test

+in the installed source directory

+## Docker

+A Dockerfile is provided to enable the creation of a container image for testing of docker and kubernetes deployment patterns